-This list of songs is inspired by a list published by radio station, KEXP, from Seattle in 2010.
-For the most part, I will faithfully countdown from their list, from Song #500 to Song #1.
-So, when you see the song title listed as something like: “KEXP: Song #XXX”….it means that I am working off of the official KEXP list.
-If I post the song title as being: “KTOM: Song #xxx”….it means I have gone rogue and am inserting a song choice from my own personal list of tunes I really like.
-In either case, you are going to get to hear a great song and learn the story behind it.
-Finally, I am not a music critic nor a musician.
+This list of songs is inspired by lists published by radio station KEXP-FM from Seattle in 2010, as well as the latest poll taken in 2021 by Rolling Stone Magazine.
+For the most part I will faithfully countdown from their lists, starting at Song #500 and going until I reach Song #1.
+When you see the song title listed as something like: Song #XXX (KEXP)….it means that I am working off of the official KEXP list.
+Song XXX (RS) means the song is coming from the Rolling Stone list.
+If I post the song title as being: Song #xxx (KTOM), it means I have gone rogue and am inserting a song choice from my own personal list of tunes I really like.
+In any case, you are going to get to hear a great song and learn the story behind it.
+Finally, just so everyone is aware, I am not a music critic nor a musician.
 I am a music fan and an armchair storyteller.
-Enough said!
-Let’s get on to today’s song.
+Here is the story behind today’s song.
+Enjoy.

-KEXP: The Top 500 Songs in Modern Music History.
+RS: The Top 500 Songs in Modern Music History.

 Song #316: Let’s Dance by David Bowie.

-There is a fairy tale story written by the master of the genre, Hans Christian Andersen, called, “The Red Shoes”.
+There is a fairy tale story written by the master of the genre, Hans Christian Andersen called The Red Shoes.
 The essence of the story is that a humble young girl discovers a pair of red shoes laying about.
-She puts them on because she thinks they will make her look beautiful…and, because she has come from humble roots, she has never really owned anything fancy before.
-Well, the shoes fit.
+Because she has come from humble roots and has never really owned anything fancy before, when she puts on these red shoes, she thinks that they make her look beautiful.
+The shoes fit her feet perfectly.
 She feels radiant.
 The girl never takes the shoes off because, in her mind, they are what make her beautiful and desirable.
-Eventually, it comes time for her to be with God but, because she has always worn the shoes for years, they have grown into her feet and have become as one with her body and, therefore, cannot be removed.
-When God sees the shoes, he denies her entrance into the Kingdom of Heaven because she has placed her faith in materialism and is now, lacking the Grace which had made her beautiful in the first place.
+Eventually, it comes time for her to be with God but because she has always worn the shoes for years, they have grown into her feet and have become as one with her body and therefore, cannot be removed.
+When God sees the shoes, he denies her entrance into the Kingdom of Heaven because she has placed her faith in materialism and now lacks the Grace which had made her beautiful in the first place.

-The link to the official website for David Bowie, can be found here.
+The link to the official website for David Bowie can be found here.